 Trek in the Countryside

 Next up on this Malta Itinerary is a full day trek, if you are up for it?
-For a day out in the countryside, we really recommend the Victoria Line trail.
-If you love the outdoors, you will absolutely love this walk.
+For a day out in the countryside, we really recommend the Victoria Lines walking trail.
+If you love the outdoors, you will absolutely love this trek.

 It is one of the most peaceful and beautiful walks in Malta, especially if you are visiting the island in spring, while it’s still drowning in a sea of blooming flowers.

 The walk stretches for around 16 km from coast to coast and can take up to 6 hours to complete it.
 Of course, it depends on how many stops you will have along the way.
-Check out the brilliant Victorialinesmalta website for more useful information about the Victoria Line walk.
+Check out this brilliant website for more useful information about the Victoria Lines walk.

 The walk is not too hard, but make sure you wear proper footwear, most of the footpath is quite rocky.
 Also pack some snacks to take with you and plenty of water.
 Have fun!